 Expulsion will be recommended if it becomes apparent the school will not be able to meet the needs of a student, or if the student repeatedly violates school polices.
 Expulsion may also be recommended for unresolved academic or disciplinary probation.
-If a student is expelled indefinitely, tuition is non-refundable.
+If a student is expelled, tuition remains non- refundable.